Qumulo/docs/administrator-guide/nfs/creating-nfs-export.md

       * The **User Mapping**

       {% include note.html content="Qumulo Core enforces host access rules in the order of appearance, top to bottom.
-We recommend adding rules specific to IP-addresses and host to the top of the list and rules specific to subnets rules and host wildcards to the bottom.
+We recommend adding rules specific to IP addresses and hosts to the top of the list and rules specific to subnets and host wildcards to the bottom.
 For more information see [Configuring and Troubleshooting Host Access Rules](configuring-troubleshooting-host-access-rules-nfs-exports.html)." %}

       To add a host, click **Add a Host Access Rule**.